 Does Your Phone Work?

-Emails are a fantastic form of communication.
-You can thoughtfully prepare an email, write, re-write, edit and write again, all before sending, so that you make sure your message is perfect.
-Email is also easy, you can send it whenever you want — when it fits your schedule, and whenever you're ready.
-What's not to love about email?
+Sending email is a fantastic form of communication.
+You can thoughtfully prepare and write, re-write, edit and write again, all before sending, so that you make sure your message is perfect.
+Email is also easy.
+You can send it whenever you want, when it fits your schedule and whenever you’re ready.
+What’s not to love about email?

 Source: Jeff Schmidt, RAB

 Receiving email is a fantastic filter to only read the things that are significant or have value to you.
-You don't have to waste time opening envelopes or waiting for the mail to arrive.
-Just open your computer, click on the email button and voila, there it is.
-Email is also portable; you can read it on your phone, tablet or even have Alexa or Siri read it to you.
+You don’t have to waste time opening envelopes or waiting for the mail to arrive.
+Just open your computer, click on the email button and – viola, there it is.
+Email is also portable, you can read it on your phone, tablet or even have Alexa or Siri read it to you.
 Email is also incredibly easy to delete.
-We probably delete more emails in a day than we read.
-We definitely delete more messages than messages to which we respond.
+We probably delete more emails in a day than we read and respond.
 Who has time for that?
-That's the beauty of email.
-Don't like the message?
-Hit delete and don't respond.
+That’s the beauty of email: Don’t like the message?
+Hit delete and don’t respond.

 See the issue?

-What is my point?
-Don't rely on one form of communication in your prospecting and follow-up efforts.
-Use all the tools available to you — yes, even the "old school" stuff like handwritten letters and the phone.
+What’s my point?
+Don’t rely on one form of communication in your prospecting and follow-up efforts.
+Use all the tools available to you – yes, even the “old school” stuff, like handwritten letters and the phone.

-People are never without their phones these days.
+People are never without their phone these days.
 What a great way to (stealing from an old AT&T commercial) reach out and touch someone.

-We're in sales, so people tend to ignore us.
+We’re in sales – people tend to ignore us.
 With all these tools at your disposal, your professional persistence will be rewarded.

-Do you have a favorite way of getting in touch with clients and prospects?
-We'd love to hear about it.
-Email me at Jeff.Schmidt@RAB.com, or better yet, call me - 972-753-6765.
-(I promise not to delete.)
+Do you have a favorite way of getting in touch with client’s and prospects?
+We’d love to hear about it.
+Email me here, or better yet, call me – 972-753-6765 (I promise not to delete if you email).